a. malicious, unpleasant, selfish person, especially a woman.

 “Making yourself seem overly available at work doesn’t make you seem like a hard worker.
 It makes you seem like a pushover“.
 Being focused, with effective time management and communication skills, with clear boundaries and the ability to distinguish between productivity and activity are excellent skills for any professional – male or female.
 If a woman demonstrates these skills she is not a bitch.

 “Agree to be paid little, and others will think you’re of little value.
 Agree to be paid a lot, and others will think you’re of great value.”
 Assertive negotiation skills, particularly in the area of compensation, are invaluable.
 Expertise in this area makes you a skilled negotiator – not a bitch!

 TIP #3: Don’t be a pleaser.

 “The most important battles you win professionally come when you refuse to say yes.
 Resist the pressure to make everyone else happy and make yourself happy instead.”
 Balancing defined personal goals with other obligations is important, rather than putting everyone else’s needs before your own, and requires clear and constructively communicated boundaries.
+Being able to say “No” is an asset.
 Achieving this does not make you a bitch!

 Women get enough mixed messages from a predominantly male corporate culture.

 Unless it’s to say……